 - Lock System allows one to lock users out of the system while maintenance is performed.
-This is only necessary during upgrades or maintenance which results in the RDBMS being offline.

-- Change Admin Password.

-- Logout terminates the admin session.
+This is only necessary during upgrades or maintenance which results in the RDBMS being offline. - Change Admin Password changes the administrative password. - Logout terminates the admin session.